Labor Practices

 Under the Yamato Group Human Rights Policy, the Group considers overwork to be a serious human rights issue and strives to limit working hours by reducing excessive hours and encouraging employees to take annual paid leave.

-Decent Work Strategies
+Decent Work Initiatives

 "All-inclusive management"

 Each and every Yamato Group employee thinks from the customer's point of view, making decisions and acting on their own initiative.
 The coming together of its employees is the source of the Yamato Group's power.
 This is the DNA that we have inherited from generation to generation.
-A major prerequisite for all-inclusive management, is a workplace environment where employees can work actively, and we believe that creating such an environment is the most important issue for management.
+A major prerequisite for all-inclusive management is a workplace environment where employees can work actively, and we believe that creating such an environment is the most important issue for management.

 Support for Ensuring a Balance Between Work and Childcare / Caregiving Responsibilities